bastula/swagger-orthanc/README.md

 # swagger-orthanc
-Swagger / OpenAPI Specification for Orthanc
+Swagger / OpenAPI Specification for [Orthanc](https://www.orthanc-server.com)

-This project aims to document the Orthanc REST API using Swagger / OpenAPI.
+This project aims to document the Orthanc REST API using Swagger / OpenAPI v2.

 Currently it is a work in progress and each endpoint needs to be added to the spec.